 NP Policy Title NPPF Ref.
-Commentary GG1: General Policy Principle Para.
-2 Supports the NPPF principle that applications for planning permission must be determined in accordance with the development plan (local plan and neighbourhood plan which has been made in relation to the area), unless material considerations indicate otherwise.
+Commentary GG1: General Para.
+2 Supports the NPPF principle that applications for Policy Principle planning permission must be determined in accordance with the development plan (local plan and neighbourhood plan which has been made in relation to the area), unless material considerations indicate otherwise.
 GG2: Housing Provision Para.
-14 & 16 Inclusion of a housing target, which is the highest option proposed in the emerging Local Plan, supports the promotion 'the presumption in favour of sustainable development'.
+14 & 16 Confirms that the housing target for Great Glen has been met, supports 'the presumption in favour of sustainable development'.
 This is the underlying principle of the NPPF.